dillonloh/dillonloh/README.md

 ## Misc.
 - Docker, InnoSetup

+# My Personal Publications
+I also enjoy sharing my thoughts and spend time either making long-form posts on LinkedIn sharing project progress or editing newsletters.
+My LinkedIn profile is [here](https://www.linkedin.com/in/dillonloh/) I was also the Editor-in-Chief of Nagoya University's NUdge newsletter, which you can see [here](https://github.com/dillonloh/my-publications/tree/main/nudge-newsletter)

 <!---
 dillonloh/dillonloh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.